 Opponents of evidence-based social work practice maintain that agencies often have limited resources (e.g., money, time, expertise) with which to promote evidence-based practice.
+In some cases, evidencebased practice interventions are inconsistent with the norms of a particular organization or employer.
+Social workers may find the status quo to be simpler and more aligned with daily operations [81].
+This raises the issue of fidelity, or the degree to which agencies implement an evidence-based intervention or program and the degree to which it can be adapted to a specific setting [85].

-Furthermore, given how long the scientific process can take when it comes to data collection, evaluation, and publication of findings in peer-reviewed journals, the literature may be outdated even before public scrutiny and critiques of the findings are possible [31].
+Another practical impediment is the length of the research, publication, and dissemination process.
+Given how long the scientific process can take when it comes to data collection, evaluation, and publication of findings in peer-reviewed journals, the literature may be outdated even before public scrutiny and critiques of the findings are possible [31; 80].
+In addition, social workers do not appear to value and utilize such sources of knowledge.
+One study found that 22% of surveyed social workers had never read literature from peer-reviewed journals [79].